trinsic-id/sdk-android-ui/README.md

 This repository holds the Trinsic Android UI Library, which can be used to invoke the Trinsic identity verification flow in a native Android app.

-## Requirements

-This library specifies a minimum Android SDK version of `28`.

-This requirement is due to [a security vulnerability in Android](https://developer.android.com/privacy-and-security/risks/strandhogg) which affects older SDK versions.
-A mitigation exists for apps which support a lower minimum SDK version, but said mitigation (setting your activity's `taskAffinity` to an empty string) breaks the functionality of this library.

 ## Installation (Gradle)

 This library is delivered via Jitpack.